 In this section we will deploy the instance types we selected and request nodegroups that adhere to Spot diversification best practices.
-For that we will use eksctl create nodegroup and eksctl configuration files to add the new nodes to the cluster.
+For that we will use eksctl create nodegroup to generate the ClusterConfig file and save the output.
+The ClusterConfig file will be edited with additional configuration and use it to add the new nodes to the cluster.

 Let’s first create the configuration file:

-The creation of the workers will take about 3 minutes.
+The creation of each node group will take about 3 minutes.

 There are a few things to note in the configuration that we just used to create these nodegroups.